wolfgangB33r/OpenTelemetry-Course/course/step-01.md

-# Implement a Python service with Flusk
+# Implement a Python service with Flask

 The first step within our course is to implement a simplistic service in Python that opens a port and serves a simple JSON through HTTP protocol.
 The convenient [Flask web framework](https://flask.palletsprojects.com/en/2.2.x/) helps to serve Python microservice endpoints.